About

 The Hub’s activities are underpinned by the principles of community and people-centred approaches to digital health research and innovation, to ensure outputs are usable and useful to diverse stakeholders.
 This is enabled by our close cooperation with the Voluntary, Social and Community Enterprise (VCSE) sector, and regular Public and Patient Involvement and Engagement (PPIE) and oversight.

-NortHFutures is a pilot programme initially funded by the Engineering and Physical Sciences Research Council (EPSRC) for three years beginning in November 2023.
-Our goal is to establish NortHFutures as a sustainable, pioneering ecosystem working across job sectors that empowers people to engage and lead in digital health and health-tech initiatives.
+NortHFutures is a pilot programme currently funded by the Engineering and Physical Sciences Research Council (EPSRC) for three years beginning in November 2023.
+In this time we have established NortHFutures as a sustainable, pioneering network working across job sectors that empowers people to engage and lead in digital health and health-tech initiatives.

 • Promoting Health and Nutrition for Children and Young People;